55Lavkush555/55lavkush555/README.md

 ### 🌟 About Me
 - 🎓 **Student & Aspiring Developer**
-- 🧑‍💻 **Passionate about Programming**, Data Science, and Machine Learning
+- 🧑‍💻 **Passionate about Programming**, Data Science, and Machine Learning, Web development
 - 🌐 I’m currently creating websites and working on exciting projects using **Ursina**, **Pygame**, and **Python**
 - 📚 Learning: **Python**, **JavaScript**, **HTML**, **CSS**, and exploring **Django** or **Flask**